 Don’t Split Next to Large Vehicles

-Avoid splitting next to large vehicles, even if they are moving at a normal speed.
+Avoid splitting next to large vehicles, even if they are moving at an average speed.
 Trucks and buses have blind spots that prevent drivers from seeing you as you change lanes.
 Furthermore, large vehicles pose a greater crash severity.

 Avoid Splitting if You are a Beginner

 If you are new to riding a motorcycle, it is highly advisable to avoid lane splitting altogether until you gain more experience.
-If you must move between traffic lanes, ensure that other cars are driving below 30mph.
+If you must move between traffic lanes, ensure that other cars drive below 30mph.

 Anticipate Possible Movements of Other Drivers